rivy/js.os-paths/README.md

 #### CommonJS modules (CJS; `*.js` and `*.cjs`)

-CJS is the basic supported output (back to versions as early as NodeJS-v4).
+CJS is the basic supported output (with support for NodeJS versions as early as NodeJS-v4).

 ```js
 const osPaths = require('os-paths');